MTechZilla/join-us-senior-dev/README.md

 2. For registration, use JWT or a session-based mechanism
 3. Proper error handling is required.
 4. Write neat, suitable, bug-free, and readable code as per the coding standards.
-5. Create a data model as you need
+5. Create a data model as you need.
 6. Data model should be normalized and query must be acid complaint.
 7. Use Websocket to create connection where you think is required.
+8. Have a swagger ui to document this api.

 **The timeline to complete this app is a maximum of three days.
 Plagiarism is prohibited and if an applicant submits a plagiarised work then his application